Family criticise police search as tributes pour in for three killed in Cardiff crash

 “She’s not someone who’s out clubbing in Cardiff all the time.
 On Friday nights she’s more likely to be babysitting so other people can go out.
 She wouldn’t just vanish like this unless something was wrong.”

-She added that Sophie, Eve and Darcy have known each other since childhood and are “incredibly close”.
+She added that the three women have known each other since childhood and are “incredibly close”.

-Tributes have poured in from family and friends of the three young people killed in a fatal crash after a night out.

 The family of Eve Smith confirmed the 21-year-old was one of three who died in the crash.

-The relatives and friends of “bubbly and beautiful” Eve Smith today confirmed she has died - in a double tragedy for the family.
-Her older sibling Lauren Doyle wrote on Facebook: “I will not comment on anyone other than Eve Smith to confirm that she has been confirmed as deceased.”
+Her older sibling Lauren Doyle wrote on Facebook: “I will not comment on anyone other than Eve Smith to confirm that she has been confirmed as deceased.

 “Thank you for your support and shares and I won't be answering messages please allow us some time as a family to digest this terrible news.”